 Once I knew this, I realized it was easy to change.
 I just needed a private outlet.
 I started writing down my ideas and questions on the sticky note.
 It immediately relieved the “I have to say it, or I will forget it,” anxiety.

 I slowed down, listened, and observed.
-It was amazing how often I could cross off things on my list of ideas before it was even my turn to speak.
+It was amazing how often I could cross off things on my list of ideas before it was even my turn to speak with Leadership Hack.
 Others would introduce the idea (as the leader, this is gold).
 The question would be answered.
 Often, another better idea would come along.
 An idea that may not have surfaced if fast-talking, crazy lady in charge Erin had talked all over it.

 I encourage you to find ways to slow down.
 Assess – are you leading, or are you managing?
 In what ways are you potentially detracted from growing your team and business by moving too fast?
 What small changes can you experiment with to change the dynamic?

-What leadership hacks can you use to help you eat last?
+What leadership hack can you use to help you eat last?

 Erin Hatzikostas is a former Corporate CEO turned Career Coach, Speaker and Podcast Host.
-She is the Founder & CEO of b Authentic inc and is on a mission to empower more authenticity in the workplace.
+She is the Founder & CEO of b Authentic inc and is on a mission to empower more authenticity in the workplace with a Leadership Hack.
 Take her free, fun and insightful “What Dog Are You at Work?”